Licorice

 How much is too much licorice?

-Yes, particularly if you're over 40 and have a history of heart disease or high blood pressure, or both.
-Eating more than 57g (2 ounces) of black liquorice a day for at least 2 weeks could lead to potentially serious health problems, such as an increase in blood pressure and an irregular heart rhythm (arrhythmia).
+Yes, particularly if you're over 40 and have a history of heart condition or high cardiovascular health, or both.
+Eating more than 57g (2 ounces) of black liquorice a day for at least 2 weeks could lead to potentially serious health problems, such as an increase in cardiovascular health and an irregular heart rhythm (arrhythmia).

 Licorice contains more than 20 triterpenoids and nearly 300 flavonoids.
-Among them, only two triterpenes, GL and GA have been reported to have antiviral effects.
+Among them, only two triterpenes, GL and GA have been reported to have plant compounds effects.
 They can weaken virus activities by inhibiting virus gene expression and replication, reducing adhesion force and stress, and reducing HMGB1 binding to DNA.

 Is licorice good for losing weight?